statbiophys/thymic_development_2022/README.md

 In order to reproduce the plots:

-1) Extract all '.tar' files in this folder.
+1) Extract the file 'CA-lienar_models.tar' in this folder.

 2) Install the Required Packages (see section below).